MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-connectivity-cli.md

 Learn how to automate packet captures with Virtual machine alerts by viewing [Create an alert triggered packet capture](network-watcher-alert-triggered-packet-capture.md)

-Find if certain traffic is allowed in orr out of your VM by visiting [Check IP flow verify](network-watcher-check-ip-flow-verify-portal.md)
+Find if certain traffic is allowed in or out of your VM by visiting [Check IP flow verify](network-watcher-check-ip-flow-verify-portal.md)

 <!-- Image references -->